agao2/Chathub/readme.md

  `docker run -p 5432:5432 -v ./data:/var/lib/postgresql/data postgres `

  To run the migrations for the database, use `dotnet ef database update`

+ To add a migrations for the database, use `dotnet ef migrations add <name>`

 ### How to run tests:
 - `npm test` to run unit test in watch mode.
 Note that console outputs are configured to show in the terminal.